AaalgerLee/computationalphysics_N2013301020076/ex9_ch3.12/README.md

   The value of ![](http://latex.codecogs.com/gif.latex?%5Ctheta) is adjusted so as to keep it in the range between ![](http://latex.codecogs.com/gif.latex?%5B%5Cpi%2C-%5Cpi%5D).
 Now the pendulum is free to swing all the way around its pivot point, and values of ![](http://latex.codecogs.com/gif.latex?%5Ctheta) differed by ![](http://latex.codecogs.com/gif.latex?2%5Cpi) correspond to the same position.
 So this adjustment is done because for ploting purpose it is convenient to keep ![](http://latex.codecogs.com/gif.latex?%5Ctheta) in the range.

 # 4.Code
-Here is the code for[theta V.S.t & Phase-space Plot](https://github.com/JunyiShangguan/computationalphysics_N2013301020076/blob/master/ex9_ch3.12/ex9.1.py)
+Here is the code for [theta V.S.t & Phase-space Plot](https://github.com/JunyiShangguan/computationalphysics_N2013301020076/blob/master/ex9_ch3.12/ex9.1.py)
-Here is the code for[poincare section](https://github.com/JunyiShangguan/computationalphysics_N2013301020076/blob/master/ex9_ch3.12/ex9.2.py)
+Here is the code for [poincare section & bifurcation diagram](https://github.com/JunyiShangguan/computationalphysics_N2013301020076/blob/master/ex9_ch3.12/ex9.2.py)

 # 5.Running and Analysis
 ## 5.1 The Influence of ![](http://latex.codecogs.com/gif.latex?F_D)